Skip to main content

 3 mentions Positive Neutral Negative

-• “As someone who's thoroughly played both the original Persona 5 and Persona 5 Royal many, many times, P5X does retain a lot of core mechanics that made the original games so great and replayable.”
+• “As someone who's thoroughly played both the original Persona 5 and Persona 5 Royal many, many times, P5X retains a lot of the core mechanics that made the original games so great and replayable.”

 • “If you’ve already played through the mainline Persona games available to you and don’t find them to be replayable, but you’re absolutely fiending for more, I’d say give it a try.”